ScottSanford/cloud-resume/README.md

     - Using the JavaScript AWS-SDK V3.
 Version 3 is a modular approach to V2 while also including TypeScript support.
     - Separation of concerns.
 Each file should include a singular purpose.
 This also helped out when writing unit tests.
     - Unit test lambda function using Jest.
+    - ESLint and Prettier to fix syntax and linting.

     While this project was small in scope, here were some improvement considerations if I were to consider making additional improvements: